ava-labs/avalanche-docs/docs/quickstart/fuji-workflow.md

 //   '0xa14dFb7d8593c44a47A07298eCEA774557036ff3'
 // ]
 ```

-**Note** that we're using `keyChain` which has been defined as a new instance of a `C Chain KeyChain`.
-Another example of creating an empty keychain can be seen in [this example AvalancheJS script](https://github.com/ava-labs/avalanchejs/blob/master/examples/avm/newKeyChain.ts).
-There are links to dozens of AvalancheJS examples in [the resources listed below](fuji-workflow.md#resources).

 #### Generate private keys from a mnemonic

 As long as you have the mnemonic phrase, you can re-generate your private keys and the addresses they control.